I put on my air mask

 Until I left for college, Newburn Drive in suburban Pittsburgh was home.
 It was where our family grew up during the forties and fifties.
 It was where I moved from girlhood to womanhood.
 It was where I felt the irresistible tug of first love.
-And so with this novel of renewal, I return to this address that defined so much of who I became then and inspires the story I tell now.
+And so with Silent is the Magpie, this novel of renewal, I return to this address that defined so much of who I became then and inspires the story I tell now.

 Childhood summers were often spent in the Laurel Highlands, an hour to the east.
 Its mountains are old and worn.
 Ancient stands of hardwoods and pines are long gone, as well as the first peoples who lived among them.
 But like the second growths of woods that now cover those hills, this is where I find renewal.
 Trees again grow straight and tall and thick.
 Streams run clear and full of fat trout.
 Deer and bear and raptors abound.
 There are outcroppings and caves that sing with silence.
 The first peoples have been replaced with others whose roots grow deeper with every generation.

 This seemed the ideal setting for a sixty-something woman to seek and discover herself after a lifetime of being defined by others.
 And to show that what was left behind on Newburn Drive was neither forgotten nor discarded.
 Only made new.

 All net profits from Newburn Drive Press will be donated to charitable organizations, with a gentle preference towards people with my husband’s disease – multiple sclerosis.

 Silent Is The Magpie This is Vanita’s first novel.
 Her protagonist is Jamie Barlow, a woman in her sixties, who asks, perhaps not for the first time, ‘Who am I?’
 Newly widowed and left with her husband’s company to manage, she decides instead to spend a year at their remote cabin finding the answer to that question.
 It is not as easy, nor as straightforward, as she thought it would be.